 - Cut the American cheese diagonally and line the slices over the fish sticks

-- Place the subs on a baking sheet and let the cheese melt using the residual heat from baking the fish sticks.
+- Place the subs on a baking sheet and return to the warm oven to let the cheese melt using the residual heat from baking the fish sticks.

 These subs were such a hit with our family!
 My kids just love Gorton’s Crunchy Fish Sticks.
 We buy the large 44 ct bags so that we can get a few meals out of them.
 I love how I can use just what I need and easily return the rest to the freezer.